 Indiana University is proud of our long-standing and significant role in promoting Peace Corps on our campus.
-Consistently in the top tier, IU ranked 21st in 2019 for alumni volunteers.
-Since 1961, more than 1,695 Hoosiers have put their education and experience to work around the world in the areas of education, health, environment, community and economic development, agriculture, and youth in development.
+Consistently in the top tier, IU ranks 12th since 2003 for alumni volunteers among colleges and universities.
+Since 1961, more than 1,760 Hoosiers have put their education and experience to work around the world in the areas of education, health, environment, community and economic development, agriculture, and youth in development.

 Peace Corps is an international service organization of the United States.
 The Peace Corps sends Americans abroad to tackle the most pressing needs of people around the world.
 Peace Corps Volunteers work at the grassroots level toward sustainable change that lives on long after their service while at the same time becoming global citizens and serving their country.

 The world has changed quite a lot since the Peace Corps was first established, and the need for Peace Corps Volunteers is more relevant than ever.
 The Peace Corps continues its original mission based on three simple goals: